Budget Preparation: 6 Key Steps

-1. The bottom-up approach which starts from entity-specific details.
-For example, proceeding from the number of sales units you’re expecting to put out into the market, the average rate at which your product has previously sold and working your way up to determine the projected revenue.
+1. The bottom-up approach starts from entity-specific details.
+For example, proceeding from the number of sales units you’re expecting to put out into the market, the average rate at which your product has previously sold, and working your way up to determine the projected revenue.

-2. The top-down approach which takes as its starting point macro-indicators that are not specific to any one business.
-Such as beginning with the number of potential consumers of a given product and your company’s market share, before taking into account number of units, price etc. to once again predict revenue.
+2. The top-down approach takes as its starting point macro-indicators that are not specific to any one business.
+Such as beginning with the number of potential consumers of a given product and your company’s market share, before taking into account the number of units, price, etc. to once again predict revenue.